22 Couple Outfits That Coordinate Without Looking Too Matchy

 terracotta slip dress with ecru linen suit and brown sandals at a desert wedding courtyard (option 1)

-Terracotta is warm, romantic, and much easier to wear than bright orange.
-Pair a terracotta dress, skirt, or blouse with an ecru linen suit or light trousers, especially for outdoor weddings or destination dinners.
-It solves the problem of looking dressed up in heat without defaulting to limp white linen from head to toe.
-Add brown leather sandals, amber jewelry, and a woven clutch or belt.
+Terracotta is a lovely color that is a lot easier to wear than a bright orange.
+You can match a terracotta dress, skirt, or blouse with an ecru linen suit or light trousers for outdoor weddings or destination dinners.

 11. Emerald and Camel for Holiday Visiting